Mumbai Test: Ajinkya Rahane, Ishant Sharma, Ravindra Jadeja ruled out, NZ without Kane Williamson

 “We all know how much he loves playing and leading this team, particularly in Test cricket, so it’s a very difficult decision to sit out.
 It’s been a challenging year for Kane trying to manage his elbow and it’s important we now formulate a good plan with him to ensure the injury does not continue to plague him.
 He will likely require a sustained period of rest followed by rehabilitation, strengthening and gradual batting loading,” coach Stead is quoted as saying by NZC.

 The start of the second and final Test between India and New Zealand on Friday was delayed due to heavy overnight rain.
 The run-up for the bowlers and patches of the field inside the 30-yard region were deemed unsafe for play to start on time, the umpires said after the toss was postponed.
+The toss has now been scheduled to take place at 11.30 am with the match beginning at noon.

 The first Test between the two sides had ended in a draw in Kanpur.